Ucis-cmd/gpt4free/README.md

 - [ ] Add a GUI for the repo
 - [ ] Make a general package named `openai_rev`, instead of different folders
-- [ ] Live api status to know which are down and which can be used
+- [ ] Live API status to know which are down and which can be used
-- [ ] Integrate more API's in `./unfinished` as well as other ones in the lists
+- [ ] Integrate more APIs in `./unfinished` as well as other ones in the lists
-- [ ] Make an API to use as proxy for other projects
+- [ ] Make an API to use as a proxy for other projects
-- [ ] Make a pypi package
+- [ ] Make a PyPi package

 ## Current Sites <a name="current-sites"></a>